idblr/idblr/content/post/2022-08-13/index.md

 projects: []
 ---

-My fourth R package is on [CRAN](https://cran.r-project.org/) named [ndi](https://CRAN.R-project.org/package=ndi).
+My fourth R package is published in the [Comprehensive R Archive Network](https://cran.r-project.org/) named [*ndi*](https://CRAN.R-project.org/package=ndi).
 It computes various geospatial neighborhood deprivation indices (NDI) and other metrics of social vulnerability in the United States.

 Two types of NDI are available in the initial version: